looker-open-source/looker-load-testing/README.md

 NFO is designed to perform either API-based or Browser-based load testing via distributed Kubernetes clusters in the cloud (hence the name -  we're raining fire from the clouds...).

-NFO is a python application - it makes use of the battle-tested [Locust.io](https://locust.io/) framework and adds the ability to run browser-based tests in a containerized/orchestrated environment (i.e. kubernetes).
+NFO is a Python application - it makes use of the battle-tested [Locust.io](https://locust.io/) framework and adds the ability to run browser-based tests in a containerized/orchestrated environment (i.e. kubernetes).

+## Status and Support

+NFO is NOT supported or warranteed by Looker in any way.
+Please do not contact Looker support for issues with NFO.

 ## Why browser-based tests?